About NJPACE

 Victoria is the Co-Founder of Possible Planet, aka the Center for Regenerative Community Solutions (CRCS) and Director of Development for Regenerative Financing and New Jersey PACE (NJPACE).
 She speaks publicly and has been published on the subject of sustainability (“Who Will Be the Rock Stars of Corporate Sustainability?”
 Science, Wisdom, and the Future: Humanity’s Quest for a Flourishing Earth, Collins Foundation Press, 2012).

-Victoria Zelin co-founded New Jersey PACE (NJPACE), which has championed the passage of C-PACE (Commercial Property Assessed Clean Energy) legislation in NJ since 2012.
+Victoria Zelin, also known as “the PACE lady,” has championed the passage of C-PACE (Commercial Property Assessed Clean Energy) legislation in NJ since 2012.
 NJPACE is now one of several projects of the larger nonprofit, Possible Planet, where Victoria is Director of Development.
 Possible Planet’s mission is to regenerate communities using financing and other Sustainable Local Economic Development tools.
 To accelerate carbon reduction in areas where C-PACE is not available or appropriate, Possible Planet makes available other financing structures as well as alternatives developed within its Regenerative Financing division.

 Gus Escher